zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 Firenze suddenly reared on to his hind legs in anger, so that Harry had to grab his shoulders to stay on.

 "Do you not see that unicorn?"
 Firenze bellowed at Bane.
 "Do you not understand why it was killed?
 Or have the planets not let you in on that secret?
-I set myself against what is lurking in this forest, Bane, yes, with humans alongside me if I must."
+I set myself against what is ==lurking== in this forest, Bane, yes, with humans alongside me if I must."

 And Firenze whisked around; with Harry clutching on as best he could, they plunged off into the trees, leaving Ronan and Bane behind them.
 Harry didn't have a clue what was going on.